Refresh rate: Computer displays

 On smaller CRT monitors (up to about 15 in), few people notice any discomfort between 60-72 Hz.
 On larger CRT monitors (17 in or larger), most people experience mild discomfort unless the refresh is set to 72 Hz or higher.
 A rate of 100 Hz is comfortable at almost any size.
 However, this does not apply to LCD monitors.
 The closest equivalent to a refresh rate on an LCD monitor is its frame rate, which is often locked at 60 fps.
 But this is rarely a problem, because the only part of an LCD monitor that could produce CRT-like flicker—its backlight—typically operates at around a minimum of 200 Hz.

 Different operating systems set the default refresh rate differently.
 Microsoft Windows 95 and Windows 98 (First and Second Editions) set the refresh rate to the highest rate that they believe the display supports.
-Windows NT-based operating systems, such as Windows 2000 and its descendants Windows XP, Windows Vista and Windows 7, set the default refresh rate to a conservative rate, usually 60 Hz.
+Windows NT-based operating systems and their descendants, including Windows 11, set the default refresh rate to a conservative rate, usually 60 Hz.
+Most Linux distributions follow the same behavior, but some are able to dynamically set a default based on the monitor's refresh rate.
+Since macOS is normally used exclusively on Apple devices and products, most versions of macOS are locked to 60 Hz with exceptions like later MacBook Pro models.
 Some fullscreen applications, including many games, now allow the user to reconfigure the refresh rate before entering fullscreen mode, but most default to a conservative resolution and refresh rate and let you increase the settings in the options.

 Old monitors could be damaged if a user set the video card to a refresh rate higher than the highest rate supported by the monitor.
 Some models of monitors display a notice that the video signal uses an unsupported refresh rate.

 Dynamic refresh rate

-Some LCDs support adapting their refresh rate to the current frame rate delivered by the graphics card.
-Two technologies that allow this are FreeSync and G-Sync.
+Some displays support variable refresh rate (VRR), the ability to change their refresh rate on-the-fly.
+VRR can be used to save power by allowing the system to spend less performance rendering frames, a technique seen on some mobile devices like smartphones and laptops.
+Some computer monitors feature VRR to lower input latency, typically that of a video game, by delay refreshing of the display until a new frame is sent from the graphics card.
+FreeSync and G-Sync are implementations of VRR seen in AMD and Nvidia's graphics card, respectively.